-- 11. An applicant for the degree majoring in Systematic Theology who does not have the degree of Master of Theology from this Seminary shall be required to take an additional six hours in Systematic Theology, increasing the total number of hours in the major from twenty to twenty-six and the total number of hours for graduation from thirty to thirty-six. - 12.
+- 11. An applicant for the degree majoring in Systematic Theology who does not have the degree of Master of Theology from this Seminary shall be required to take an additional six hours in Systematic Theology, increasing the minimum number of hours in the major from twenty to twenty-six and the minimum number of hours for graduation from thirty to thirty-six. - 12.
 An applicant for the degree, in whatever department he majors, shall be required to complete with credit Theology 103 and 104 unless previously completed.
 Majors in Systematic Theology shall audit all courses being offered in that field which they have not previously taken for credit.
 The courses to be audited are: 101, 102, 105, 106, according to availability in the schedule. - 13.
-An applicant for the degree majoring in Bible Exposition who does not have the Th.M from this institution shall be required to take a comprehensive entrance examination in Bible Exposition; shall be required to take a total of at least twenty-four hours for his major with no lessening of the other semester hour requirements; shall be required to complete in class with credit at least four hours of Special Bible Lectures; shall be required to take at least four regular Bible Exposition courses in class, one of which shall be Bible 603.
+An applicant for the degree majoring in Bible Exposition who does not have the Th.M from this institution shall be required to take a comprehensive entrance examination in Bible Exposition; shall be required to take a minimum of twenty-four hours for his major with no lessening of the other semester hour requirements; shall be required to complete in class with credit at least four hours of Special Bible Lectures; shall be required to take at least four regular Bible Exposition courses in class, one of which shall be Bible 603.
 All other regular Bible Exposition courses shall be audited if the schedule permits.
 At the time they are completed a written report of all audited courses shall be prepared and presented to the Bible professor. - 14.
-An applicant's status shall be reviewed by the Graduate School Committee at the close of the first year of his graduate study and at such subsequent times as may be deemed necessary.
-All class work leading to the degree must be completed at least one semester before the last semester of the year of graduation. - 15.
+An applicant's status shall be reviewed by the Graduate School Committee at the close of the first year of his graduate study and at such subsequent times as may be deemed necessary. - 15.
 A dissertation of not less than 50,000 words shall be presented on a subject chosen by the applicant in consultation with the major professor.
 The subject of the dissertation must be approved on the proper blank by the professor of the department and filed in the Registrar's office.
 Regulations regarding the dissertation are given on the subject approval form.
 Two copies of the dissertation properly typewritten and bound shall be presented, conforming strictly to the standards outlined in Form and Style in Thesis Writing, by William Giles Campbell, and to the additional instructions authorized by the faculty.
 The dissertation is written under the same regulations and procedure as that required for the Th.M thesis.
 Should publication of the dissertation be desired, the applicant may be allowed to do so on the approval of the administrative committee, but the copyright of the published dissertation shall be the property of the Dallas Theological Seminary. - 16.
 In addition to the dissertation, written work submitted for credit toward the degree of Doctor of Theology and bibliographies of reading done in fulfillment of requirements in the various courses leading to the Doctor's degree shall be submitted at the discretion of the respective department head for permanent filing in the library.
 Both theses and bibliographies of reading done must conform to the standards contained in the approved form book, but only the original copy of these materials shall be required except in the case of the dissertation.